 Because Wake Forest relies on many content managers across the University, the WordPress team offers this training guide for using the system.
 We hope you find the answer to your question in this guide, if not, please use this request form to ask your question.
 Also, consider signing up for a live training or view our pre-recorded training playlist.

-NOTE: If you do not have a site that is running this WordPress install and theme, some of the information in this guide will not be accurate for you.
+NOTE: Some default WordPress features may be disabled or altered in this theme for security, accessibility and brand alignment.
+Also, if your WordPress site isn’t running this install and theme, some of the information in this guide will not be accurate for you.

 Updates